wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) an enforcement authority has not taken prosecution action under any other Act against any possible defendant in respect of the same incident, situation, or set of circumstances; and

-    *   (c) any person has received notification from the Secretary under [section 54(2)][105] that an inspector has not and will not take enforcement action against any possible defendant in respect of the same matter.
+    *   (c) any person has received notification from WorkSafe under [section 54(2)][175] that an inspector has not and will not take enforcement action against any possible defendant in respect of the same matter.

     (3) Despite subsection (2)(b), a person may file a charging document even though an enforcement authority has taken prosecution action if---